Calling all SPECIAL HEARTS for a VERY SPECIAL SITUATION…

 And, so, that is what we know about these two sweet little dogs.
 For any of us who are devoted pet owners, we would not want to imagine what this lovely couple is having to endure in giving up their beloved pets.
 We can all feel compassion in this situation – but it is also very, very important that anyone considering adopting this wonderful pair of sweet, loving souls knows that they deserve the very best, not only for themselves, but also for their wonderful parents who want only the very best for them.
 If you are interested in wanting to welcome these babies into your heart and home, please, you must be SURE that this commitment is for life.

-If you are interested in adopting both Georgie and Gracie, you MUST go to http://www.safeatlast.net/.
+If you are interested in adopting BOTH Georgie and Gracie, go to http://www.safeatlast.net/.
 Register and then log back on with username and password to complete the Safe at Last online adoption application.
 Please be sure to fill out the application completely.
 Upon reviewing your application, we will contact you by email.
-So, please be on the lookout for an email from firstname.lastname@example.org seeking to set up a time to speak with you to commence the review process.
+So, please be on the lookout for an email from email@example.com seeking to set up a time to speak with you to commence the review process.
 If we do not have a completed Safe at Last application from you in our system, we cannot consider you.
 NO exceptions.Thank you for considering welcoming these sweet babies into your heart and home and helping their parents through a most difficult, heartbreaking time.

 Your message has been sent to Safe At Last Animal Rescue.